liubingdong/EasyMultiProfiler/README.md

                       from = 'SYMBOL',to='ENTREZID',species = 'Human')
 ```

-The built-in database only supports Human, Mouse, Pig, Zebrafish.
-Other species could utilize OrgDb to convert.
+The built-in database only supports Human, Mouse, Pig, Zebrafish.Other species could utilize OrgDb to convert.
 More OrgDb is on the  https://bioconductor.org/packages/release/BiocViews.html#___OrgDb

 ```R
 library(org.Hs.eg.db)